Four Certified Family Law Specialists. Trial-Through-Appellate Representation in San Diego.

 How we help: Our responsibility is to see that final judgments are appropriately drafted and enforceable, minimizing the risk of future disputes or complications.

-At Andrew J. Botros, APC, we guide clients through every step of the process, from filing the Petition to the final judgment.
-Our team includes multiple Certified Family Law Specialists who bring exceptional expertise and skill to every case.
-Our San Diego attorneys share 90+ years of collective experience resolving divorce and family law issues.
+At Andrew J. Botros, APC, we guide clients through every step of the process, from filing the petition to the final judgment.
+Each client is assigned a team consisting of a lead attorney, an associate attorney, and a paralegal, ensuring consistent attention at every stage.
+Our team includes multiple Certified Family Law Specialists who bring rigorous credentialing and substantial courtroom experience to every case.
+Our San Diego attorneys share 90+ years of collective experience resolving divorce and family law matters.

 We approach every case with a thoughtful strategy designed to achieve the best possible result.
 Our blend of experience and insight ensures we stay steps ahead.